neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### NeonSwap
-An open-source service being fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2) and modified to work with Neon EVM.
+An open-source service being a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2) and modified to work with Neon EVM.

 ---